jinhui9617/ckdh/README.md

 * For the method of extracting picture features, please refer to [ViLBERT](https://github.com/facebookresearch/vilbert-multi-task)'s Data Setup.

 ## Train
-* Finetune the network with the cross-entropy loss for classification to accelerate training convergence.<br>
+* Finetune the network with the cross-entropy loss for classification to accelerate training convergence.
+Such as:<br>
 ```
 python pre_teacher_main.py --from_pretrained <pretrained_model_path>
 ```